Skip to main content

 Diverse communities

-• Seniors with Disabilities: This group often has the strongest SNAP rules.
-Report every out-of-pocket medical cost above $35 a month, ask about the separate household rule if you live with family, and check whether your state offers restaurant meals or home-delivered meals.
+• Seniors with disabilities: This group often has the strongest SNAP deductions.
+Report every out-of-pocket medical cost above $35 a month, ask about the separate household rule if you live with family, and check meal delivery if cooking is hard.

-• Veteran Seniors: Veteran status does not block SNAP.
+• Veteran seniors: Veteran status does not block SNAP.
 VA pension or disability income may count in the budget, but high medical costs can still help.
-If you get stuck, ask a VA social worker or local veterans service office to help with paperwork.
+A VA social worker or local veterans service office may help with paperwork.

-• Immigrant and Refugee Seniors: This is one of the hardest areas right now because federal non-citizen eligibility rules changed in 2025.
+• Immigrant and refugee seniors: This is one of the hardest areas because federal non-citizen rules changed in 2025.
 Do not rely on rumors.
-Ask your state office, a legal aid group, or a trusted benefits counselor to review your exact status and ask for language help if you need it.
+Ask your state office, a legal aid group, or a trusted benefits counselor to review your exact status.

-• Tribal-Specific Resources: USDA’s 2025-2026 ABAWD guidance added certain Indian, Urban Indian, and California Indian exceptions to the federal time-limit rule.
-If you are part of a Tribal community, also ask your tribal social services, aging office, or local food distribution site what food help is available where you live.
+• Tribal communities: USDA guidance added certain Indian, Urban Indian, and California Indian exceptions to the ABAWD time-limit rule.
+Also ask your tribal social services office, aging office, or local food distribution site what food help is available.

-• Rural Seniors with Limited Access: Grocery distance is a real barrier.
-Ask whether your state allows phone or mail help, use your official state SNAP page to check online retailers, and call the Eldercare Locator for meal delivery and transportation referrals.
+• Rural seniors: Grocery distance is a real barrier.
+Ask if your state allows phone or mail help, check approved online retailers, and call the Eldercare Locator for meal delivery and transportation referrals.

-• LGBTQ+ Seniors: SNAP rules are the same for everyone, but the application process can still feel unsafe if you have faced bias before.
-USDA says SNAP agencies must follow federal civil rights protections.
+• LGBTQ+ seniors: SNAP rules are the same for everyone, but the application process can still feel unsafe if you have faced bias before.
 If you are treated badly, ask for a supervisor and get help from a trusted senior or legal aid group.

 Can I get SNAP if I receive Social Security retirement?